augusthottie/AugustHottie/README.md

 - 👋 Hi, I’m @AugustHottie
-- 👀 I’m interested in cloud computing and web development.
+- 👀 I’m interested in cloud computing, Data Science and web development.
 - 🌱 I’m currently learning python, php and java, i also did a course on cloud computing with AWS.
+- 💞️AWS Certified!
 - 💞️ I’m looking to collaborate on simple web projects.
 - 📫 How to reach me, you can contact me on my email: chimexjessica@outlook.com